ids-s1-21/project-XEMteam/README.md

 early innovation in data display where each subgroup shown by a bar with area proportional to the numbers of cases which today can be seen as an early mosaic plot.
-We indeed decided to work on our own mosaic plot to display the different factors related to survival in a single plot.
+We indeed decided to work on our own mosaic plot to display how all the different factors analysed are related to survival in a single visualisation (see below).

 <img src="README_files/figure-gfm/mosaic-plot-readme-1.png" width="60%" style="display: block; margin: auto;" />